-- 1. Design and selection of suitable evaluation instruments and effective assessment practices for a range of purposes - 2.
+- Design and selection of suitable evaluation instruments and effective assessment practices for a range of purposes - 2.
 Analysis and interpretation of data from multiple sources - 3.
-Use of formative and summative data to inform the continuous improvement process - Performance: The teacher leader - 1.
-Informs and facilitates colleagues' selection or design of suitable evaluation instruments to generate data that will inform instructional improvement - 2.
+Use of formative and summative data to inform the continuous improvement process

+- 1. Informs and facilitates colleagues' selection or design of suitable evaluation instruments to generate data that will inform instructional improvement - 2.
 Informs and facilitates colleagues' interpretation of data and application of findings from multiple sources (e.g., standardized assessments, demographics and other relevant sources) to guide instructional decisions and improve educational practice